U8NWXD/oppia-wiki/Debug-frontend-tests.md

 ## Find stack elements

 While you can't use the line numbers in a stack trace to find the associated code, you can sometimes use the function or class names.
-For example, in the example above we could try searching the codebase for `_maybeConvertBody`.
-The success of this technique depends on how frequently the string you search for occurs in the codebase.
-If the string occurs a lot, you will have a hard time figuring out which occurrence is the one you are interested in.
+For example, in the example above we could try searching the codebase for functions named as `_maybeConvertBody`.
+The success of this technique depends on how frequently we define functions with the name you search for.
+For example, we define lots of `constructor()` functions, so if you search for `constructor()`, you'll have a hard time figuring out which function is the one appearing in the stack trace.
+You will have better luck searching for a function whose name is less common.

 ## Run tests repeatedly on CI

-Especially when debugging flaky frontend tests, you may want to set your tests to run many times on CI.
-For example, you might add some debugging code and then rerun your frontend tests on CI until the flake occurs.
+Especially when debugging frontend tests that only fail intermittently, you may want to set your tests to run many times on CI.
+For example, you might add some debugging code and then rerun your frontend tests on CI until the failure occurs.
 You can update the frontend test CI workflow to enable this.
 In `.github/workflows/frontend_tests.yml`, change the step that runs the tests to:

 ```yaml
 run: for run in {1..N}; do {{the normal command to run the tests}}`; done